25 Things I’ve Learned from Living Around The World

 “What do you think you’ve learned?” she asked.

 What did I think I’d learned?
 The question rolled over in my cobwebbed brain.
-It was 8:30 a.m.
-I’d stayed up working until 2 a.m. and just dropped off my son at soccer.
+It was 8:00 a.m.
+I’d stayed up working until 2:00 a.m. and just dropped off my son at soccer.
 I’d yet to have my three cups of coffee.
-I preferred not to think – and certainly not think about “learnings” – under such grave conditions.
+I preferred not to think under such grave conditions.

-“Um, yeah, let’s come back to that,” I told her.
+“Um, perhaps we come back to that,” I suggested.

 Where Had I Been & What Had I Learned?